TomaszWoloszyn983/mood-design-gift-shop/README.md

 * GitHub - Version control service used for storing and sharing development projects https://github.com/.
 * Heroku - a container-based cloud platform where developers can deploy their projects https://www.heroku.com/.
 * Amazon Web Services s3 - a cloud-based stporage service.
+* Stripe - a suite of APIs powering online payment processing and commerce solutions for internet businesses.

 ## **6. Database Design**

-The Project contains following classes to describe categiries of products, Products features and also classes to describe application users profiles.
+The Project contains following classes to describe categories of products, Products features and also classes to describe application users profiles.

 ```python
 class Category(models.Model):